These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 If you wanna use a global instance, please set NODE_PATH env variable.

-Note: when we install Yeoman, it installs grunt in this way using the grunt-cli
+Note: when we install Yeoman, it installs grunt in this way using the grunt-cli wrapper.

 Because yeoman normally only uses node for build steps, all our dependencies will be dev dependencies.
-If we want to install a new local dev dependency (e.g. karma-jasmine) and save it to our package.json
+If we want to install a new local dev dependency (e.g. karma-jasmine) and save it to our package.json:

 npm install --save-dev karma-jasmine